AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 #### Pseudo-class `:not()` {#extended-css-not}

 The `:not()` pseudo-class allows to select elements which are *not matched* by selectors passed as arg.
-Invalid argument selectors are not allowed and error will be thrown.
+Invalid argument selectors are not allowed and error is to be thrown.
 Our implementation of the [`:not()` pseudo-class](https://developer.mozilla.org/en-US/docs/Web/CSS/:not).

 **Syntax**